rubygems/bundler/doc/contributing/BUG_TRIAGE.md

   * If you're having trouble replicating their issue with your current environment, slowly try to incorporate the user's environment setup.
 As in, this is where you begin matching their environment.
 For example, try switching to the user's version of Ruby, RubyGems, RVM, et cetera, step by step.
   * Is the user running the latest version of bundler?
 If not, ask them to update by running `gem install bundler`.
 There's a chance that the newest version of bundler has already solved their problem.

+If the issue still requires user information, apply the label "user feedback required".
+This will help identify stale issues in the future.

 If you can't reproduce the issue, chances are good that the bug has been fixed already (hurrah!).
 That's a good time to post to the ticket explaining what you did and how it worked.

 If you can reproduce an issue, you're well on your way to fixing it. :)